harpalassi/bowling-scorecard/README.md

 ## Installation

 Clone and download this folder to your hard disk.
 You will then navigate to the folder and run `npm install` or `yarn`.
 This will install all dependencies needed.
+The files are within the `src` folder and are `bowling.js` and `bowling.spec.js`

 ### Functionality